pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

   </div>
 </div>

 That's not so interesting with just 3 bins.
-I graphed it with curves since there are only 3 bins.
-But, if we take a picture like this
+I graphed it with curves since there are only 3 bins as it would look pretty boring otherwise. 😅 But, if we take a picture like this

 <div class="center">
   <div>